TLCFEM/motion-base/README.md

 - [x] Provide ad hoc processing, including up-/down-sampling, normalization, filtering and computation of response spectra.
 - [x] Provide standard machine-readable format for the processed data and a programmatic interface to allow further processing in large scale.
 - [x] Convert acceleration record to velocity/displacement record that is consistent with specific time integration methods.

+Potential use cases include: 1) seismology statistical analysis, 2) structural dynamics analysis, 3) uncertainty quantification, and 4) many others.

+> [!IMPORTANT]
+> **Collaboration in any form at various levels is welcome.**

 ## Quick Start